Large-scale Sustainable Change

 What we know

-It is intended that the JIGSAW-E training model will be used by extended scope practitioners to improve educational and skill levels of health professionals in the care of people with osteoarthritis.
+It is intended that the JIGSAW-E training model will be used by advanced practice physiotherapists to improve educational and skill levels of health professionals in the care of people with osteoarthritis.
 In the future this could impact directly on the health of people with osteoarthritis in the community.

 What this research explored

-Phase 2: Following on from the interviews, we organized a knowledge mobilisation /training workshop, which included collaborators from the JIGSAW-E team at Keele University.
+We recruited 10 practices across Scotland from Lothians, Ayrshire and Arran, the Highlands, Forth Valley and Lanarkshire.
+14 participants were interviewed.
+Following on from the interviews, we organised a knowledge mobilisation / training workshop, which included collaborators from the JIGSAW-E team at Keele University.
 Discussion focused on key themes arising from the interviews, and issues around engagement support for implementation of the model.
-This impacted on the health professionals’ knowledge directly, but we did not assess the change in behaviour or skills.

 What this study adds